Fix .GIFs Don’t Upload & Animation Doesn’t Work In WordPress

-In one of my recent posts, I wanted to add a .Gif image but every time I try to upload it an error like the one below appeared:
+In one of my recent posts, I wanted to add a .GIF image but every time I tried to upload it an error like the one below appeared:

 An HTTP error.
 Every time I try to upload the gif image the same error occurred.

 The problem with this error is that it isn’t descriptive.
-It doesn’t tell you why the image couldn’t be uploaded or what is exactly wrong.
+It doesn’t tell you why the GIF couldn’t be uploaded or what is exactly wrong.

-So, why does an HTTP error occurs while uploading images?
+So, why does an HTTP error occurs while uploading JEPG, PNG or GIF images?

 HTTP error occurs when something goes wrong and WordPress can’t upload the media file on your server.
 There are many reasons which might result in this error but unfortunately, there is no fit-for-all solution to this error.